Frequently Asked Questions

 15. What can I expect during the interview?

-Interviews are conducted virtually, usually in November.
-Each candidate will interview with 2 groups of faculty members.
+Interviews are conducted virtually in the fall.
+Each candidate will interview with a panel of faculty members.
 Applicants will have the opportunity to ask questions concerning program design.

 16. What if I only have one semester of chemistry for the BS to DNAP program?